The Faraday Institution

 Overview

 The Faraday Institution was established in 2017 as the UK's independent institute for electrochemical energy storage research, skills development, market analysis, and early-stage commercialisation.
-Headquartered at Harwell Science and Innovation Campus, it represents an investment of over £190 million as part of the wider £1.1 billion Battery Innovation Programme (2017-2030).
-The Institution unites over 500 researchers across 25+ UK universities with 147 industry partners, making it a central pillar of the UK's strategy to become a global leader in battery technology.
-Recent leadership changes include Professor Martin Freer joining as CEO in September 2024, bringing extensive experience from directing the Birmingham Energy Institute.
+Headquartered at Harwell Science and Innovation Campus, it represents an investment of over £190 million as part of the Faraday Battery Challenge (2017-2025).
+The Institution unites over 500 researchers across 27 UK universities with 148 UK and 30 international industry partners, making it a central pillar of the UK's strategy to become a global leader in battery technology.
+The Institution is now the delivery partner for the Battery Innovation Programme (2026-2030), which has £452 million in government investment.
+Professor Martin Freer joined as CEO, bringing extensive experience from directing the Birmingham Energy Institute.

 Funding Priorities